25b3nk/UPIPaymentAlert/README.md

 - [x] Read SMS
 - [x] Add TTS functionality
+- [ ] Permission request should be handled elegantly
 - [ ] Read SMS and announce the payment (RegEx)
 - [ ] Use notification to validate the SMS read
 - [ ] Use UPI reference number to validate the transaction before announcing